Did you know that approximatelyhave their wisdom teeth extracted every year?

 How Wisdom Teeth Affect Oral Health

-A dentist will be able to look at your x-rays to determine if you’ll need wisdom teeth removal.
+A dentist will be able to look at your X-rays to determine if you’ll need wisdom teeth removal.
 Wisdom teeth don’t form until around the age of 10 and don’t emerge until early adulthood.
-This means that your dentist will have plenty of time to monitor the angles of the wisdom teeth and determine whether there’s enough space in your jaw to accommodate the extra teeth.
+This means that Dr. Yun will have plenty of time to monitor your wisdom teeth before they erupt.

 Why You May Need Wisdom Teeth Removal

-While most people need wisdom teeth removal during early adulthood, there are some people who are able to keep some or all of their wisdom teeth.
-If your wisdom teeth are coming in straight and there’s enough space in the jaw, your dentist may tell you that a wisdom tooth extraction isn’t necessary.
+Most people need wisdom teeth removal during early adulthood.
+But there are some people who are able to keep some or all their wisdom teeth.